-Shoppers around the country say they are planning to spend an average of $646 for gifts this holiday season, down from $658 last year according to the twenty-sixth annual survey on holiday spending from the American Research Group, Inc. Planned gift spending will slightly exceed spending in 2007, a first since the recession.
+Shoppers around the country say they are planning to spend an average of $861 for gifts this holiday season, up from $801 last year according to the 30th annual survey on holiday spending from the American Research Group, Inc. Planned gift spending will slightly exceed spending in 2007, a first since the recession.
 In telephone interviews with a random sample of 1,100 adults nationwide conducted November 17 through 20, 2014 (see methodology for details), the average planned spending of $861 for 2014 is up nearly 8% from average planned spending in the 2013 survey.

 While the stores haven’t really started bombarding us with Christmas music when we shop, and the holiday displays probably won’t be up until the day after Thanksgiving, we can still plan ahead and make sure that we find ways to cut back on that huge holiday bill.
 Here are a few things you can do to plan ahead, and avoid falling prey to the rampant consumerism this year and make sure to keep it a frugal holiday.